Menopause and running

 - Excessive sweating during hot flushes may make joggers self-conscious.

-- Physical issues such as UTIs and incontinence can make running uncomfortable or worrying.
+- Physical symptoms such as UTIs, incontinence, irregular/heavy bleeding, breast tenderness or vulval dryness can make running uncomfortable or worrying.

 - Brain fog can make it harder to concentrate or remember instructions and directions.